gavingu2255-ai/paladin-free/README.md

 The goal is to provide a clean, understandable foundation without exposing sovereign or private runtime layers.

 ---
+## Case Study: Layer-by-Layer Testing
+Paladin‑Free exposes a minimal but fully functional multi‑layer runtime, where each layer can be tested independently.
+This case study demonstrates how to verify each layer, which prompts to use, and what makes each layer structurally unique.

+### 1. SLP Layer — Structural Language Parser
+Test Prompt

+Code
+Describe a red ball on a wooden table.
+Expected Behavior

+Extracts objects: ball, table

+Extracts attributes: red, wooden

+Extracts relations: on(top_of)

+Why It Matters

+Fully deterministic

+No model dependency

+Converts any natural language into a structural graph

+Forms the foundation for all higher‑level reasoning

+### 2. WLM Layer — World Model Interpreter
+Test Prompt

+Code
+Where is the cat relative to the chair?
+Expected Behavior

+Identifies entities (cat, chair)

+Infers spatial relations (e.g., left_of, near, behind)

+Produces a structured world‑state representation

+Why It Matters

+Builds a world, not just an answer

+Deterministic relational inference

+Enables persistent reasoning across turns

+### 3. Knowledge Layer — Declarative Knowledge Retrieval
+Test Prompt

+Code
+Why does the sun shine?
+Expected Behavior

+Retrieves concise, factual knowledge

+No hallucination

+No stylistic inflation

+Why It Matters

+Knowledge is modular and auditable

+Can be replaced with your own knowledge base

+Ensures factual stability across the system

+### 4. Persona Layer — Tone & Style Filter
+Test Prompt

+Code
+Explain this in a friendly tone.
+Expected Behavior

+Content stays the same

+Tone changes to “friendly”

+No structural distortion

+Why It Matters

+Persona is a post‑processing layer

+Does not contaminate logic or reasoning

+Fully replaceable and controllable

+### 5. Metacognition Layer — Reasoning Transparency
+Test Prompt

+Code
+Explain your reasoning step by step.
+Expected Behavior

+Outputs a structured reasoning trace

+Does not reveal internal prompts

+Does not leak system instructions

+Why It Matters

+Transparent reasoning without chain‑of‑thought leakage

+Auditable and compressible

+Safe for production environments

+### 6. Behavior Layer — Action Selection
+Test Prompt

+Code
+What should I do next?
+Expected Behavior

+Provides structured next‑step options

+No prescriptive decisions

+No unsafe or overreaching suggestions

+Why It Matters

+Behavior is suggestion‑level, not decision‑level

+Fully controllable

+Ideal for agentic or semi‑agentic systems

+### 7. WGP Layer — World Generation Pipeline
+Test Prompt

+Code
+Generate a tiny imaginary world.
+Expected Behavior

+Produces a structured mini‑world

+Includes objects, relations, and rules

+Suitable for simulation or agent environments

+Why It Matters

+Not storytelling — world‑building

+Deterministic structural generation

+Extensible to games, agents, or simulations

+### Shadow Memory — Structural Memory
+Test Prompt

+Code
+A cat sits on a mat.
+Then:

+Code
+Where is the cat?
+Expected Behavior

+Stores world‑state

+Answers from structural memory, not conversation history

+Why It Matters

+Memory is world‑based, not text‑based

+Enables persistent reasoning

+Avoids hallucinated recall

+### Full Memory — Conversation Log
+Test Prompt

+Code
+Hello.
+Then:

+Code
+What did I just say?
+Expected Behavior

+Returns the last user message

+Does not mix with structural memory

+Why It Matters

+Clean separation of “world memory” and “chat memory”

+Ideal for debugging and UI layers

+### Surface Realizer — Final Output Layer
+Test Prompt

+Code
+Explain gravity.
+Expected Behavior

+Converts structured content into natural language

+Does not add new information

+Does not modify structure

+Why It Matters

+Output is predictable and controllable

+Style can be swapped without touching logic

+Ensures clean separation between structure and appearance

+### Full Pipeline Test — All Layers Combined
+Test Prompt

+Code
+In a friendly tone, explain how a bird flies, then generate a tiny imaginary world where the bird lives.
+Expected Behavior

+SLP → WLM → Knowledge → Persona → Behavior → WGP → Realizer

+Produces a complete structured world + readable output

+Why It Matters

+Demonstrates the entire Paladin pipeline

+Shows deterministic structure → appearance flow

+Proves Paladin‑Free is a real runtime, not a wrapper
+---
 ## Repository Structure

 The project is organized into clear, purpose-driven layers: